pochi0701/nyankoPress/readme.md

 5. php native mode
    You can write native php in article.
 Just check php enable in editor.

-Note:If you use english, copy xxx_eng.php to xxx.php.
+//Note:If you use english, copy xxx_eng.php to xxx.php.

 ## installation
 I recommend you PHP version more than 5.